-- To make the child learn to behave more appropriately, there must be a consequence assigned by the adult as this is the only way the child will learn or care about the consequences of their actions (which feels very insulting and disempowering for the child) and if not, the child is "lucky this time".
+- To make the child learn to behave more appropriately, there must be a consequence assigned by the adult as this is the only way the child will learn or care about the consequences of their actions (which generally feels very discouraging and disempowering for the child)

-- The child is given the message that the punishment is the consequence of their actions or lack of action (refusal to do what they're told) and they chose for this to happen by chosing to break a rule or not comply.
+- The child is given the message that the punishment is the consequence of the child’s actions or lack of action (refusal to do what they’re told) and they chose for this to happen by choosing to break a rule or not comply.

-- The child is given the message that a consequence/punishment is being set because this is what 'needs' to happen in loving relationships, this is all part of the responsibility of a loving parent, this is what "love" looks like and this is how we learn to be a better person.
-The child is conditioned to not only expect painful consequences in response to their mistakes or refusal to be obedient, but conditioned to translate painful experiences in relationships to be a reflection of their wrongdoing.
+- The child is given the message that a consequence/punishment is being set because this is what ‘needs’ to happen in loving relationships, this is all part of the responsibility of a loving parent, this is what “love” looks like and this is how we learn to be a better person.
+The child is conditioned to expect painful consequences in response to their mistakes.
+And conditioned to believe that painful experiences in relationships are what they need and deserve.

 - Children become scared of their parent’s disapproval.
 To avoid blame and rejection, they avoid taking responsibility and became very skilled at blaming others.
 Taking responsibility feels unsafe.